SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-17-fda-covid-boosters.md

 $25 \le \mathrm{BMI} \le 30 \mathrm{kg}/\mathrm{m}^2$, will do.
 (Personal point
 of reference: my BMI after 1.5 years of staying at home in a pandemic is 28.9.
 If you've gained a few pounds in the last year and a half, you can put those pounds to ironic use and get a booster.
-You can lose weight after.)
+Make those pounds pay rent; you can lose weight afterwards.)

 Strange times we live in.
 Strange times.  <sup id="fn16a">[[16]](#fn16)</sup>